Crews search for survivors in North Carolina's mountains days after Helene's deluge

 President Joe Biden was set to survey the devastation in the region Wednesday.

+More than 150,000 households have already registered for assistance with the Federal Emergency Management Agency — a number that is expected to rapidly rise in the coming days, said Frank Matranga, an agency representative.

+Nearly 2 million ready-to-eat meals and more than a million liters of water have been sent to the hardest-hit areas, he said.

 The North Carolina death toll included one horrific story after another of people trapped by floodwaters or killed by falling trees.
-A courthouse security officer died after being submerged in his truck.
-A couple and a 6-year-old boy waiting on a rooftop to be rescued drowned when part of their home collapsed.
+Among the dead were a couple and a 6-year-old boy who were waiting on a rooftop to when part of their home collapsed.

-Rescuers did manage to save dozens of other people, including an infant and two others who were stuck on the top of a car in Atlanta.
-More than 50 hospital patients and staff in Tennessee were plucked by helicopter from the hospital rooftop.

-Search crews around Asheville first focused on those who were especially vulnerable, using helicopters to get past washed out bridges or hiking to isolated homes.

 “We’ve been going door to door, making sure that we can put eyes on people and see if they’re safe,” said Avril Pinder, the county manager for Buncombe County, which includes Asheville.
 “We know that there are places that are still hard to access.”